fils/CDFRegistryWG/README.md

 creating a method to allow more human approachable schema.org building.
 Like what can be seen at [Structured Markup Editor](http://www.stoumann.dk/examples/editor/) but focused on CDF needs.

-## TLDR;
-The work of the registry working group can be summed up rather quickly.
-Use existing vocabularies like schema.org and re3data terms to expose facility metadata using web architecture patterns.
-Leverage HTML5 microdata publishing, JSON-LD and standard web architecture (hypermedia) to both expose and collect metadata.

 #### Simple Scenario